Sportsbadger/train-departure-display/README.md

 This is a fork of [this repo](https://github.com/chrisys/train-departure-display)

-These are the credits from the originator of this work - [Chris Crocker-White ](https://github.com/chrisys) - full credit goes to them.
+"These are the credits from the originator of this work - [Chris Crocker-White ](https://github.com/chrisys) - full credit goes to them.

 A big thanks to [Chris Hutchinson](https://github.com/chrishutchinson/) who originally started this project and inspired me to develop it further.
 [Blake](https://github.com/ghostseven) made some further improvements and this project was forked from [there](https://github.com/ghostseven/UK-Train-Departure-Display).